timonus/TJReadLater/Readme.markdown

 ## TJReadingService

-Each of the `TJInstapaper`, `TJReadItLater`, and `TJDelicious` objects inherit from the `TJReadingService` which exposes a common inerface for two simple bookmarking actions: **authorization**, and **saving a bookmark**.
+Each of the `TJInstapaper`, `TJReadItLater`, and `TJDelicious` objects inherit from the `TJReadingService` object which exposes a common inerface for two simple bookmarking actions: **authorization**, and **saving a bookmark**.
 These are implemented as simple class methods with callbacks in the form of blocks, there is optional **authorization UI** added for convenience.
 You can access all of the available reading services by calling `+ (NSArray *)readingServices` on `TJReadingService`.

 ## Authorization